1 in 5 compromised merchants get reinfected, average skimming operation lasts 13 days

 Black hats are faster than white hats

 Here is a histogram of the number of days it takes merchants after a MageCart breach to clean up, and how many days between cleanup and a subsequent reinfection.
-Conclusion: skimmers persist on average for 12.7 days, while on average I saw reinfections occur within 10.5 days.
-We are one step behind here.
+Conclusion: skimmers persist on average for 12.7 days, while on average we saw reinfections occur within 10.5 days.
+The eCommerce industry is one step behind here.

 Cleaned during the week, hacked in the weekend